Q: Does the Lower Green River frequently flood?

 Q: What is the Lower Green River Corridor Flood Hazard Management Plan?

 A: When an agency determines that a project could have potentially negative effects on the natural or built environment, it is required by the State Environmental Policy Act (SEPA) to prepare a document called an Environmental Impact Statement (EIS).
-An EIS describes the potential adverse impacts on the environment and plans to mitigate those impacts, as well as possible alternative projects and their impacts.
+A project EIS describes the potential adverse impacts on the environment and plans to mitigate those impacts, as well as possible alternative projects and their impacts.

-A Programmatic Environmental Impact Statement (PEIS) evaluates the potentially adverse impacts of a broad agency action, such as the development of a program or plan, rather than a project.
+A Programmatic Environmental Impact Statement (PEIS) evaluates the impacts of a broad agency action, such as the development of a program or plan, rather than a project.
 The PEIS for the Lower Green River Corridor Flood Hazard Management Plan provides information to decision-makers and the public about the plan’s potential environmental impacts and steps to mitigate them, as well as reasonable plan alternatives.
 The PEIS also describes potential benefits that could be provided along with managing floods.

 The elements of the environment evaluated in the PEIS include (in alphabetical order):